-FLU4.1.4 Each Village SAP shall demonstrate consistency with Policies FLU4.1.1, FLU4.1.2 and FLU4.1.3 by providing a compact, integrated development pattern with neighborhood centers generally located within a 1/2-mile walking distance of the residences, and by establishing a population density for each neighborhood that can support the neighborhood school.
-Modifications to these minimum densities may be approved subject to amendments to the adopted Specific Area Plans (SAPs) and Comprehensive Plan Amendment.
+FLU4.1.4 Each Village shall demonstrate consistency with Policies FLU4.1.1, FLU4.1.2 and FLU4.1.3 by providing a compact, integrated development pattern with neighborhood centers generally located within a 1/2-mile walking distance of the residences, and by establishing a population density for each neighborhood that can support the neighborhood school.
+Modifications to these minimum densities may be approved subject to a Comprehensive Plan Amendment.
 Such amendments, however, shall not reduce the minimum density of any Village below four (4) dwelling units per net developable acre.
 Amendments may be based on, but not limited to, the following:

-- To provide more diversity in lot sizes and the land use mix; - To recognize existing geographic features or environmentally sensitive areas; - To provide additional buffering to preexisting development; - To make use of updated student generation rates; and - To provide for enhanced environmental corridors.
+- To provide more diversity in lot sizes and the land use mix; - To recognize existing geographic features or environmentally sensitive areas;

+- To provide additional buffering to preexisting development; - To make use of updated student generation rates; and - To provide for enhanced environmental corridors.